aspose-diagram/Aspose.Diagram-Documentation/chinese/net/developer-guide/drawing/insert-image/_index.zh.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-AddImageToPage-AsVSDX.cs" >}}

 ## **在 SVG 中插入图像**
-Aspose.Diagram for .NET API 允许开发人员在页面中插入图像形状。下面的代码示例显示了如何在 Visio 绘图中插入图像并另存为 SVG 格式。
+Aspose.Diagram for .NET API allows developers to insert a image shape in a page.
+The code example below shows how to insert a image in a Visio drawing and save as SVG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-AddImageToPage-AsSVG.cs" >}}

 ## **在 PNG 中插入图像**
-Aspose.Diagram for .NET API 允许开发人员在页面中插入图像形状。下面的代码示例显示了如何在 Visio 绘图中插入图像并另存为 PNG 格式。
+Aspose.Diagram for .NET API allows developers to insert a image shape in a page.
+The code example below shows how to insert a image in a Visio drawing and save as PNG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-AddImageToPage-AsPNG.cs" >}}

 ## **在 PDF 中插入图像**
-Aspose.Diagram for .NET API 允许开发人员在页面中插入图像形状。下面的代码示例显示了如何在 Visio 绘图中插入图像并另存为 PDF 格式。
+Aspose.Diagram for .NET API allows developers to insert a image shape in a page.
+The code example below shows how to insert a image in a Visio drawing and save as PDF format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-AddImageToPage-AsPDF.cs" >}}

 ## **在 HTML 中插入图像**
-Aspose.Diagram for .NET API 允许开发人员在页面中插入图像形状。下面的代码示例显示了如何在 Visio 绘图中插入图像并另存为 HTML 格式。
+Aspose.Diagram for .NET API allows developers to insert a image shape in a page.
+The code example below shows how to insert a image in a Visio drawing and save as HTML format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-AddImageToPage-AsHTML.cs" >}}